vmadagiri/RNAseq-DCM-GeneExpression-Analysis/README.md

 Explain what DCM is and why it is important to study.
 Talk about mortality rates etc.

 # Research Question
+Which genes and molecular pathways differ between males and females with dilated cardiomyopathy (DCM) compared to non-failing hearts?

 # Hypothesis